-Claiming a PAYE tax refund is easy, you just need a few things to hand…
+Claiming a PAYE tax refund is easy; you just need a few things to hand…

-Claim working from home tax relief
+Claim to work from home tax relief

 We could all use some relief…